 Is it possible to see a rear view of the homes?

 Yes.
 A growing number of our designs already have a rear elevation available by clicking on the “rear” link in the plan preview gallery.
-If you don’t see it, simply call and we will send you one.
+If you don’t see it, simply contact us and we will send you one.

 I want to build this home on 3 different lots.
 Can I just purchase extra sets?

-No. In addition to buying a set of house plans, you are also buying a license or permission to use the designer’s copyrighted material for the construction of one home.
-We offer discounted fees for multiple use but you will need to call for information.
+No. In addition to buying a set of house plans, you are also buying a license or permission to use the designer’s copyrighted material for the construction of one home. the pricing show with each plan on the website is for a “Single-Use” – We offer discounted fees for multiple use but you will need to contact us for more information.

 How much do modifications cost?

-They can range from $50.00 to hundreds of dollars depending upon the extent of your changes.
+Modification costs can vary depending upon the extent of your changes.
 Often, the number of changes justifies the design of a completely new plan.
 If you are interested in making changes, give us a call or e-mail what you are looking for and we will go over them in depth and get back to you with a quote.